About Us

 Our faculty publish in journals such as:

-Agricultural Economics, American Economic Review, American Journal of Agricultural Economics, Applied Economics, Economic Development and Cultural Change, Economic Inquiry, Journal of Econometrics, Journal of Economic Behavior & Organization, Journal of Economic Perspectives, Journal of Economics Management & Strategy, Journal of Human Resources, Journal of Monetary Economics, Journal of Population Economics, Journal of Risk and Uncertainty, Journal of Sports Economics, Journal of Urban Economics, Labour Economics, Oxford Development Studies, Public Health, Review of Economics and Statistics, Regional Science and Urban Economics, Review of Industrial Organization, Review of International Economics, Scandinavian Journal of Economics, Southern Economic Journal, World Development.
+Agricultural Economics, American Economic Review, American Journal of Agricultural Economics, Applied Economics, Economic Development and Cultural Change, Economic Inquiry, Health Economics, Journal of Econometrics, Journal of Economic Behavior & Organization, Journal of Economic Perspectives, Journal of Economics Management & Strategy, Journal of Environmental Economics and Management, Journal of Human Resources, Journal of International Economics, Journal of Monetary Economics, Journal of Population Economics, Journal of Risk and Uncertainty, Journal of Sports Economics, Journal of Urban Economics, Labour Economics, Lancet Planetary Health, Land Economics, Oxford Development Studies, Public Health, Regional Science and Urban Economics, Review of Economics and Statistics, Review of Industrial Organization, Review of International Economics, Review of World Economics, Scandinavian Journal of Economics, Southern Economic Journal, and World Development.

 Departmental research efforts have recently benefited from the following external granting sources: United Nations, U.S. Department of Agriculture, National Institutes of Health, National Science Foundation, Ford Foundation, Inter-American Development Bank, State of Michigan, Banco Bilbao Vizcaya Argentaria, Global Center for Food Systems Innovations (Michigan State University), Northwestern University/University of Chicago Joint Center for Poverty Research, and the W.E.
 Upjohn Institute for Employment Research.

-Department members have been awarded over 10 Fulbright Scholar and/or Fulbright Senior Specialist Awards.
+Department members have been awarded over 10 Fulbright Scholar and/or Fulbright Senior Specialist Awards to countries such as China, Germany, Taiwan, and Uruguay.
 Faculty members have served as external consultants for the International Monetary Fund, the Inter-American Development Bank, the United Nations, and the World Bank.
 Faculty are often called upon by law firms from around the country to provide economic consultation and expert court testimony.

 Teaching